Skip to content

 Object Pooling

-Reducing GC pressure through object reuse:
+Reducing GC pressure through object reuse.
+The real pool is in pkg/pool/lite_pool.go:

 type Pool[T any] struct {